Moons of Saturn: Orbital groups

+Inner moons

 Ring moonlets

 During late July 2009, a moonlet, S/2009 S 1, was discovered in the B Ring, 480 km from the outer edge of the ring, by the shadow it cast.
 It is estimated to be 300 m in diameter.
 Unlike the A Ring moonlets (see below), it does not induce a 'propeller' feature, probably due to the density of the B Ring.

 In 2006, four tiny moonlets were found in Cassini images of the A Ring.
 Before this discovery only two larger moons had been known within gaps in the A Ring: Pan and Daphnis.
 These are large enough to clear continuous gaps in the ring.
 In contrast, a moonlet is only massive enough to clear two small—about 10 km across—partial gaps in the immediate vicinity of the moonlet itself creating a structure shaped like an airplane propeller.
 The moonlets themselves are tiny, ranging from about 40 to 500 meters in diameter, and are too small to be seen directly.

 In 2007, the discovery of 150 more moonlets revealed that they (with the exception of two that have been seen outside the Encke gap) are confined to three narrow bands in the A Ring between 126,750 and 132,000 km from Saturn's center.
 Each band is about a thousand kilometers wide, which is less than 1% the width of Saturn's rings.
 This region is relatively free from the disturbances caused by resonances with larger satellites, although other areas of the A Ring without disturbances are apparently free of moonlets.
 The moonlets were probably formed from the breakup of a larger satellite.
 It is estimated that the A Ring contains 7,000–8,000 propellers larger than 0.8 km in size and millions larger than 0.25 km.
 In April 2014, NASA scientists reported the possible consolidation of a new moon within the A Ring, implying that Saturn's present moons may have formed in a similar process in the past when Saturn's ring system was much more massive.

 Similar moonlets may reside in the F Ring.
 There, "jets" of material may be due to collisions, initiated by perturbations from the nearby small moon Prometheus, of these moonlets with the core of the F Ring.
 One of the largest F Ring moonlets may be the as-yet unconfirmed object S/2004 S 6.
 The F Ring also contains transient "fans" which are thought to result from even smaller moonlets, about 1 km in diameter, orbiting near the F Ring core.

-One of the recently discovered moons, Aegaeon, resides within the bright arc of G Ring and is trapped in the 7:6 mean-motion resonance with Mimas.
+One recently discovered moon, Aegaeon, resides within the bright arc of G Ring and is trapped in the 7:6 mean-motion resonance with Mimas.
 This means that it makes exactly seven revolutions around Saturn while Mimas makes exactly six.
 The moon is the largest among the population of bodies that are sources of dust in this ring.